minhDtran/ReproductivityProject/README.md

 Productivity Project : compare the MGP between an automatic and manual transmission

+This readme file contains the server.R and ui.R codes for generating my shiny web page.

+This readme file also introduces to the idea of computing MPG based on the automatic and manual automobile model.

+The code for computing it are located in the R mark down and the HTML files.

 Code of my server.R for my Shiny app at https://dungminhtran.shinyapps.io/Minh/

 library(shiny)